-12 Academic appeals
+12 Academic Appeals

-12.1 General considerations
+12.1 General Considerations

-12.1.1 Right of appeal.
-A Th.M. student registered in one of the participating colleges of the TST may appeal a grade or an academic decision which affects him or her adversely and which he or she considers to be unjust or inappropriate.
-Appeals may be made concerning grades for courses or papers; decisions of a supervisor; results of language examinations; evaluation of theses; decisions about a student's continuation in a program; or any other decision involving academic requirements and regulations as they pertain to a student.
-An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted or the adverse decision was taken.
-Decisions made by the Admissions Committee concerning admission and related matters are not subject to appeal.
+- 12.1.1 Right of Appeal to TST.
+A ThM student of a member college of the TST may appeal a grade or an academic decision which affects him or her adversely and which he or she considers to be unjust or inappropriate.
+Appeals may be made concerning grades for courses or papers, decisions of a supervisor, results of language examinations, evaluation of comprehensive examinations, evaluation of theses; decisions about a student's continuation in a program, or any other decision involving academic requirements and regulations as they pertain to a student.
+An appeal may also be made by a person not currently registered who was registered at the time the adverse grade was submitted or the adverse decision was taken, unless the student has since graduated from the degree program. - 12.1.1.1 Exceptions.
+Decisions made by the Admissions Committee concerning admission and related matters are not subject to appeal. - 12.1.2 Standard.
+The standard of review is reasonableness. - 12.1.3 Guiding Principles.
+The implementation of all appeals shall be informed by the principles identified in the policy document of the Governing Council of the University of Toronto entitled "Guidelines for academic appeals within divisions," which is available from the website of Governing Council.
+These principles may be summarized as (a) diversity, equity, and accommodation; (b) consistency; (c) flexibility; (d) transparency and timeliness; (e) fairness and confidentiality; (f) the goal of academic excellence.
+Deadlines defined in this section may be adjusted to accommodate the particular circumstances of the appeal and to avoid inappropriate prejudice to the student, the college or colleges involved, and the TST.
+The student may raise matters of concern at any time during the process of appeal without fear of disadvantage.

-12.1.2 Timely resolution.
+12.1.3.1 Timely resolution.
 All parties involved in an appeal have the right to expect timely progress of an appeal through its several stages and a timely resolution.
 Accordingly, students, faculty members, administrative bodies and any others involved in an appeal have a responsibility to be aware of the pertinent timelines and to respond appropriately.
-Where warranted by particular circumstances, however, the Advanced Degree Council (ADC) has the authority to waive or extend deadlines.
+Where warranted by particular circumstances, however, the TST Registrar has the authority to waive or extend deadlines.
+The TST Registrar may consult with the TST Director.

-12.1.3 Fairness and confidentiality.
+12.1.3.2 Confidentiality.
 Students are assured that throughout the process they can raise matters of proper concern to them without fear of disadvantage and in the knowledge that privacy and confidentiality will be appropriately respected.
+Documentation and other evidence related to the appeal are confidential, meaning that only those persons have access who require it for the performance of their duties in respect of the appeal.